'1001 Nights In - The A to Z Of Movies You Might Have Missed'

 American Werewolf In London / John Landis / 1981 / David Naughton / 15

 Classic 80´s comedy/horror that was both ground-breaking in its use of transformative practical FX, and in its use of black humour.
-Landis' quirky American observations lampoon British hospitality (check out the scene in The Slaughtered Lamb with ex-milkman turned actor Brian Glover in a brilliantly unsettling cameo), and turn the clichés on their head.
-David Naughton is perfect as the titular character, fresh faced Jenny Agutter adds the love interest, while Griffin Dunne turns in an unforgettable role as the rotting best friend returned from the grave, imparting warnings of the werewolves curse!
+Landis' quirky American observations lampoon British hospitality (check out the scene in The Slaughtered Lamb with ex-milkman turned actor Brian Glover in a brilliantly unsettling cameo), and turns the genre clichés on their head.
+David Naughton is perfectly cast as the titular character, fresh faced Jenny Agutter adds the sex appeal/love interest, while Griffin Dunne turns in an unforgettable role as the rotting best friend, returned from the grave and imparting warnings of the werewolves curse!

 Antz / Darnell & Johnson / 1998 / Woody Allen / PG

 The first (and often overlooked) computer animated offering from DreamWorks SKG Studios, remains one of their best.
 Woody Allen voices “Z”, a worker ant unhappy with his place in the world, with pretty much all of his usual onscreen characteristics intact.
 The humour is clever, dry and dark, with some pretty weighty themes (war/genocide) making this more for adults and older children than your typical animated affair.
 The likeness and voices of Sharon Stone, Sylvester Stallone, Christopher Walken and Gene Hackman simply add to the fun.

 Any Given Sunday / Oliver Stone / 1999 / Al Pacino / 15